University of East London, Siemens, and T-Hub Collaborate for Sustainable Higher Education in Hyderabad - www.lokmattimes.com

 University of East London, Siemens, and T-Hub Collaborate for Sustainable Higher Education in Hyderabad

-PNN Hyderabad (Telangana) [India], November 14: The University of East London (UEL), Siemens UK, and T-Hub Hyderabad hosted a ...
+Hyderabad (Telangana) [India] November 14: The University of East London (UEL), Siemens UK, and T-Hub Hyderabad hosted a high-impact event ...

 As part of its ongoing efforts to lead in sustainability, UEL partnered with Siemens UK to transform its campus and achieve net-zero carbon emissions by 2030.
 This collaboration provides UEL students with unique opportunities to engage with cutting-edge technologies and gain industry experience in sustainability, giving them a competitive edge in the growing green job market.
 Siemens UK, a global leader in sustainable technology is supporting UEL in its mission to become a center of excellence for sustainability education and innovation.